catalyticlabs/catalytic-sdk-node/docs/authentication-node.md

 ```

 ### Named Access Token File

+> 🚧 Not yet implemented
+>
+> Accessing an Access Token via file not yet implemented

 If you want to use multiple Access Tokens from within the same application, or use different Access Tokens with different applications running under the same user account on your machine, you can name your saved Access Tokens and load them dynamically.